 Increased budget accuracy and better structure of the risk work when Lund University selects Hypergene

 For Lund University, one of Europe's leading universities, the budget and forecasting work has considerably improved since Hypergene was introduced.
-Among other things, the whole organization now follows a common work process using the same definitions of different concepts.
+Among other things, the whole organisation now follows a common work process using the same definitions of different concepts.

-- The need for a budget and forecasting process to raise quality in budget and forecasts
+- The need for a budget and forecasting process to raise quality in budget and forecasts.

-- To gain control over risk management in order to work more proactively
+- To gain control over risk management in order to work more proactively.

 In addition to the need for better support for budgeting and forecasting, there were requests for analysis tools.
 In their quest to find and evaluate suitable suppliers, Lund University reached out to CGI.

 "We were helped to sift the market and find out which system solutions met our requirements.
 Three different solutions were presented, one of which fell away early on.
 Finally, Hypergene was selected."